AlexandrosPoulis/CS-IT-08-Project/README.md

 >For the Rainbow DQN code it is importand to note that python3.13 will be nessesary due to it needing to use procgen_gym, the gymnasium version of procgen (specificaly version 0.1.1 of procgen-gym) a version that needs python3.13 and the AgileRL version was 2.6.1.
 For our
 >implementation used AgileRL's Rainbow DQN, here is their [GitHub](https://github.com/AgileRL/AgileRL) and [documentation](https://docs.agilerl.com/en/latest/).

->For our PPO implementation we used SB3 the python version needed is . . .
+>For our For PLR & PPO implementation we used SB3 the python version needed is . . .

->For PLR . . .

 >For ASHA & PB2 . . .